LilithElina/CPANG19/pages/HIV_exercises.md

 	vg view -dS
 	vg view -dpS

-You may find that large PDFs cannot be read by different PDF viewers like evince.
+You may find that large PDFs cannot be read by PDF viewers like evince.
+Instead of creating a DOT output, use `vg viz` to create an SVG file that you can open with [inkscape](https://inkscape.org/) or [GIMP](https://www.gimp.org/).

 #### Surjection